Angryrou/udao/README.md

 pip install dgl -f https://data.dgl.ai/wheels/cu118/repo.html
 ```

-Alternatively, you can install the additional dependencies for the GPU version with Poetry (_before_ installing the package).
+Alternatively, you can install the additional dependencies for the GPU version with Poetry (`)

 ```
 poetry install --only gpu